JonParton/drizzle-local-playground/README.md

 # Drizzle Playground

-This is a quick repo just to figure out how to get Drizzle set up nicely and also play around with it's features.
+This is a quick repo just to figure out how to get Drizzle and Kysley set up nicely and also play around with their features.

 ## Getting started